 - You’re more likely to rank in Google with a single product

 Don’t underestimate how important these factors are.

 For instance, only working with a single supplier will make your life much easier than working with 10 suppliers.
 As a drop shipper, you are relying on a supplier to manage inventory, package and ship your products.

 All this is out of your hands and likely to go wrong at some point, the more suppliers you deal with the more likely problems will occur.
-For more info, check out my article on Do one product stores still work?

 1. Best Products for a One-Product Store